 Entry is competitive.
 You need to study for a degree in dentistry from an approved dental school, which usually takes 5 years.
 This gives you registration with the General Dental Council (GDC), which you need to practise as a dentist in the UK.

 The Universities of Dundee and Glasgow offer the BDS in Dentistry.

-For the University of Dundee, you need 5 Highers at AAAAB (first sitting) including Chemistry and one other science subject, plus National 5 English, Maths, Chemistry and Physics at B and Biology at A. For the University of Glasgow, you need Advanced Higher Biology and Chemistry at BB, plus 5 Highers at AAAAB (at least AABB in fifth year) including Biology and Chemistry at A, and English and Maths or Physics.
+For the University of Dundee, you need 5 Highers at AAAAB (first sitting) including Chemistry and one other science subject, plus National 5 English, Maths, Chemistry and Physics at B and Biology at A. For the University of Glasgow, you need Advanced Higher Biology and Chemistry at BB, plus 5 Highers at AAAAB (at least AABB in fifth year) including Biology or Human Biology and Chemistry at A, and English and Maths or Physics.
 Glasgow will not consider applicants after fifth year.

 Those who already have a degree in another subject can follow a 4-year Graduate Programme in dentistry at the University of Aberdeen.

 It is recommended that you have some work experience shadowing a dentist before you apply.

 If you do not have the necessary sciences, Dundee University runs a Predental year – entry requirements 5 Highers at AAAAB (first sitting) including not more than one science subject.